-Your lawn mower leaf collection system may not be picking up grass because air is being restricted due to clogs in blower system often a result of dull blades, debris buildup, and blocked inlet screen.
-A belt driven collection system could have a bad belt, damaged impeller or bad bearings.
+Your lawn mower leaf collection system may not be picking up grass because air is being restricted due to clogs in the blower system often a result of dull blades, debris buildup, and blocked inlet screen.
+A belt-driven collection system could have a bad belt, damaged impeller, or bad bearings.

 3 Types of Riding Lawn Mower & Zero Turn Grass Collection Systems

 There are three types of grass collection systems available: flow, belt powered, and pull behind.

 Flow Grass Collection Bagger System

 Flow bagger systems are the least complicated grass collection systems used on riding and zero-turn lawn mowers.
 Airflow created by the blades moves the cut grass through a tube and into the attached grass catcher bag.

 On a push mower, the grass is pushed through the discharge chute and directly into the attached grass catcher bag.

 The belt-driven grass collection system uses an additional belt to drive the impeller fan which creates a greater air velocity.
 This increased air movement pushes grass into the bags.
 The fan is encased by the blower housing.